 Investments in Cooperatives, line 20, are recorded at net equity.
 The most practical method for determining net equity in marketing and supply cooperatives would be to divide the shareholders' equity by the number of outstanding shares and multiply by the number of shares held by the producer.
 Shareholders' equity and number of shares outstanding should be readily available from the annual report of the cooperative(s).
 The value of stock held in farm credit cooperatives should be readily available from statements issued by the cooperatives.
 Stock in cooperatives is generally restricted in transferability and therefore has no easily determinable market value.
-The Londons' investment in cooperatives includes \$1,000 in Federal Land Bank stock and \$17,630 net equity in the local farmer's coop.
+The Madisons' investment in cooperatives includes \$18,000 net equity in the local farmer's coop.

 Real Estate, Land, line 21, is valued at current market price when preparing a market-based balance sheet.
 Market value is determined by comparing the land to recent sales of similar land, by appraisal, or by the judgement of the owner.
-The Londons own 960 acres with values ranging from \$535 to \$600 per acre for a total of \$535,840.
+The Madisons own 960 acres with values ranging from \$1,440 to \$1,880 per acre for a total of \$1,593,600.

 Buildings and Improvements, line 22, are also real property, but differ from land in that they are generally depreciable assets.
 In a market-based balance sheet, the current market value of all buildings and improvements is recorded.
-The London example includes a farm house and three other farm buildings valued at \$112,000 at the balance sheet date.
+The Madison example includes three farm buildings valued at \$47,000 at the balance sheet date.